MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 1. In BigCommerce, go to the **Customer** page.
 2. Select **Add**
 3. Enter details for the customer.
 If the orders are from a company, enter the name of the company in the **Company Name** field, otherwise leave the field blank.
-Select **Save**.
+4. Enter the **customer email** and Select **Save**.
-4. Select the **Customer Address Details** tab.
+5. Select the **Customer Address Details** tab.
-5. Enter the customer address information and then select **Save**.
+6. Enter the customer address information and then select **Save**.
-6. To use the customer for a transaction, you need to sign out of BigCommerce and then sign back in.
+7. To use the customer for a transaction, you need to sign out of BigCommerce and then sign back in.

 > [!NOTE]
 > If you provided a company name when you created a customer in BigCommerce, follow the steps in the "Set up account mappings" section below.
 Otherwise, go to the "Set up pricelist mapping" section.